MontagueM/DestinyTexConv/README.md

 To run, execute convert_texture.py using an interpreter or console.
 Let me know of any problems either by placing an Issue or contacting me via discord Monteven#9258, the #datamining-discussion channel on RaidSecrets discord, or twitter @monteven.

+## Batch branch

+The batch_extract branch supports multi-header extraction using a separate text file to read from.

 ## Other notes
 This program is extremely WIP and has been released in this state so people can have a look and learn about the basics of datamining in the Destiny franchise.